Kanye West's muse Abloh takes over Louis Vuitton menswear

 "It is an honour for me to accept the position of men's artistic director for Louis Vuitton," Abloh said in a statement released by the brand, the largest in the luxury giant LVMH's stable.

-"I find the heritage and creative integrity of the house are key inspirations and will look to reference them both while drawing parallels to modern times," he added.
+He later referred to his colour, telling the New York Times that his appointment will "show a younger generation that there is no one way anyone in this kind of position has to look."

-Abloh takes over from British designer Kim Jones -- who has gone to Dior Homme -- and will stage his first Vuitton show during Paris men's fashion week in June, the label said.
+Abloh takes over from British designer Kim Jones -- who left to take over Dior Homme last week -- and will stage his first Vuitton show during Paris men's fashion week in June, the label said.

 He looks set to continue Jones' high-profile hook-ups with street style labels, with Jones famously teaming up with New York street brand Supreme.